Kingsmead Square

-Kingsmead Square in Bath, Somerset, England was laid out by John Strahan in the 1730s.
-Many of the houses are listed buildings.
+Kingsmead Square is a public square in Bath, Somerset, England.
+It was laid out by John Strahan in the 1730s; many of the buildings are now listed structures.

 History

 The square was originally the junction of a number of routes entering the West Gate of the medieval city.
-In 1727 John Strahan started a large scale Georgian expansion in this area of pasture owned by St John's Hospital.
+In 1727, John Strahan started a large-scale Georgian expansion in this area of pasture owned by St John's Hospital.
 The West Gate was demolished in the 1760s, enlarging the road junction.
-In 1902 the square became part of a Bath Tramways route.
-In 1925 a street widening scheme to tackle traffic congestion established the modern street lines of the square.
+In 1902, the square became part of a Bath Tramways route.
+In 1925, a street-widening scheme to tackle traffic congestion established the modern street lines of the square.

-During and after World War II the square became run down.
-In the mid-1970s the south terrace was restored, saving it from demolition, and starting a revival of the area.
-In the 1990s, investment in street furniture and on the square, further revived the square, making it an attractive location for cafés.
+During and after World War II, the square became run down.
+In the mid-1970s, the south terrace was restored, saving it from demolition and starting a revival of the area.
+In the 1990s, investment in street furniture and on the square, further revived it, making the square an attractive location for cafés.

-In September 2018 Bath and North East Somerset Council initiated an informal consultation on a proposal to partially pedestrianise the square.
+In September 2018, Bath and North East Somerset Council initiated an informal consultation on a proposal to partially pedestrianise the square.

 Buildings

-Number 12, 13 and 14 is made up of Rosewell House, which forms one building with Numbers 1 and 2 Kingsmead Street.
-The house is named after T. Rosewell, who commissioned it from Strahan and whose sign, a rose and a well, can be seen on the baroque facade with the date 1736.
-It is a three-storey building with a mansard roof.
-The ground floor has been changed to include shop fronts, but a detached Ionic porch can still be seen.
-Dr Joseph Butler, the Bishop of Durham and a theologian, apologist, and philosopher died at Rosewell House in 1752.
+Rosewell House comprises 12, 13 and 14 Kingsmead Square and 1 and 2 Kingsmead Street.
 Originally, Rosewell House was situated at the end of a rank of houses, but the neighbouring 11, 12 and 13 Kingsmead Square were demolished to construct New Street on a diagonal alignment out of the square to provide better access to the new Bath Green Park railway station.